Varies from applicant to applicant. But the most common ones in my experience are

-2. You will give optimum number of hours to each of the sections.
+2. You will give an optimum number of hours for each of the sections.

-3. You will spend roughly 20-25 hours every week on 5 areas of GMAT.
-Half of this time will be spent in solving the questions, and the remaining half will be spent doing something even more important, Analyzing your exercises( both correct and incorrect questions).
+3. You will spend roughly 20-25 hours every week in 5 areas of GMAT.
+Half of this time will be spent on solving the questions, and the remaining half will be spent doing something even more important, Analyzing your exercises( both correct and incorrect questions).